Nitishsingh877/Frontend-Dev/README.md

 # Frontend-Dev
-Projects on front end development.
+front end development.
 These are my projects regards HTML , CSS , JS.
-IF found useful get connect on +919546513459.
+If found useful get connect on +919546513459.
 THANK YOU